memeyun2000/zeppelin/docs/install/install.md

  * After getting familiar with Apache Zeppelin UI, have fun with a short walk-through [Tutorial](../quickstart/tutorial.html) that uses Apache Spark backend.
  * If you need more configuration setting for Apache Zeppelin, jump to the next section: [Apache Zeppelin Configuration](#apache-zeppelin-configuration).

-#### If you need more information about Spark or JDBC interpreter settings
+#### If you need more information about Spark or JDBC interpreter setting
  * Apache Zeppelin provides deep integration with [Apache Spark](http://spark.apache.org/).
-For more information, see [Spark Interpreter for Apache Zeppelin](../interpreter/spark.html).
+For the further informtation, see [Spark Interpreter for Apache Zeppelin](../interpreter/spark.html).
- * You can also use generic JDBC connections in Apache Zeppelin.
+ * Also, you can use generic JDBC connections in Apache Zeppelin.
 Go to [Generic JDBC Interpreter for Apache Zeppelin](../interpreter/jdbc.html).

 #### If you are in multi-user environment
  * You can set permissions for your notebooks and secure data resource in multi-user environment.
 Go to **More** -> **Security** section.